 He refuses to let his name be given for the same reason every other Time Lord does.
 His TARDIS is his water tank.

 Snoopy is a Time Lord

 We've seen the inside of his doghouse, and it is larger on the inside than it is on the outside, just like a TARDIS.
 Snoopy's time as a WWI Flying Ace who fought The Red Baron - despite living in modern times - has been well documented.
 And, depending on how frequently he travels back and forth in time, it's likely that some of his personas (Joe Cool and the like) are other regenerations of his; he keeps coming back to check up on his old companions like The Brown Children, taking care to avoid the Blinovitch Limitation Effect.

-- I jossed this earlier as there is a Story Arc where the doghouse is burned down and rebuilt.
+- Jossed earlier, as there is a story arc where the doghouse is burned down and rebuilt.
 The more likely event is that Snoopy has created a series of tunnels in his doghouse.

 Sam and Max are Time Lords, and the De Soto is their TARDIS.

 The DeSoto appears indestructible, and it takes them across America, to Germany, to the North Pole, and to the moon in seconds.
 It has been shown to be sentient on a few occasions.
 It even has a soul.